boslab/structured-water/README.md

 The kingdom fungi possesses a relatively well conserved and multifunctional signalling network called the Mitogen Activated Protein Kinase (MAPK) pathways that respond to changes in osmosis, light, pH, pheromones, etc.

 This paper examines the physical chemical properties of supercooled aqueous solutions, and the physiological tolerances of filamentous fungi, to develop an inexpensive storage medium.
-The parameters for success in this experiment involve confirming the cultures can produce fruitbodies and spores upon revival.
+The parameters for success in this experiment include confirming that cultures are not only alive, but can also produce fruitbodies and spores upon revival.

 Successful long-term culture storage is critical to any serious mushroom-related endeavor.
 For basidiomycete (mushroom forming) fungi it remains an open problem.